Kombinat451/kombinat451.github.io/content/articles/signal-without-smartphone.md

 At the moment you can not use Signal officially without a smartphone.
 The reason is that you need either the Android or iPhone app to register a Signal account.
-With some inofficial workarounds or hacks there exist some ways to circument this.
+With some in-official workarounds or hacks there exist some ways to circumvent this.
 But either way you still always need a phone number.
 In the following an overview is given: